🇬🇧 UK GUIDE · UPDATED

 DDR5 vs DDR4 RAM

 DDR5 has roughly 50% more memory bandwidth than DDR4.
-For game servers this matters when loading worlds, generating chunks or running many simultaneous players.
-DDR5 is the standard to look for in 2026.
+For game servers this matters specifically when loading worlds, generating chunks or running many simultaneous players with mods.
+DDR5 is the standard to look for in 2026 — providers still advertising DDR4 are running hardware from 2019.

 💾